instill-ai/models/README.md

 ## Implement your own custom model

-Follow the steps in [Prepare Model](https://www.instill.tech/docs/model/create/prepare) to see how to implement your own custom model that can be served on Instill Core and Instill Cloud!
+Follow the steps on the [Prepare Model](https://www.instill.tech/docs/model/create/prepare) page to see how to implement your own custom model that can be served on **Instill Core** and **Instill Cloud**!
+You can also checkout the [step-by-step tutorial](https://www.instill.tech/blog/model-serving-on-instill-core) which walks you through the process of serving your own custom model on **Instill Core**.

 ## 🤝 Contributing